James I of Scotland: Foreign policy

-The effectiveness of the alliance with France had virtually ceased after Verneuil and its renewal in 1428 did not alter that — James adopted a much more non-aligned position with England, France and Burgundy while at the same time opening up diplomatic contacts with Aragon, Austria, Castile, Denmark, Milan, Naples and the Vatican.

-Generally, Anglo-Scottish relations were relatively amicable and the truce, extended until 1436, helped the English position in France.
-Promises made in 1428 of a Scottish army to help Charles VII and the marriage of James's eldest daughter to the French king's son Louis were unrealised.
-James had to balance his European responses carefully, because England's key ally, the Duke of Burgundy, was in possession of the Low Countries, a major trading partner of Scotland causing James's support for France to be muted.
-The truce with England expired in May 1436, but James's perception of the Anglo-French conflict changed following a realignment of the combatants.
-The breakdown of the talks between England and France in 1435 precipitated an alliance between Burgundy and France, a request from France for Scottish involvement in the war, and for the fulfilment of the promised marriage of Princess Margaret to the Dauphin.
+The effectiveness of the alliance with France had virtually ceased after Verneuil, and its renewal in 1428 did not alter that.
+James adopted a much more non-aligned position with England, France and Burgundy while at the same time opening up diplomatic contacts with Aragon, Austria, Castile, Denmark, Milan, Naples and the Vatican.
+Generally, Scotto–English relations were relatively amicable and an extension of the truce until 1436 helped the English cause in France.
+The promises made in 1428 of a Scottish army to help Charles VII, and the marriage of James's eldest daughter to the French king's son Louis were unrealised.
+James had to balance his European responses carefully, because England's key ally, the Duke of Burgundy, was also in possession of the Low Countries, a major trading partner of Scotland, therefore muting James's support for France.
+The truce with England expired in May 1436, but James’s view of the Anglo‑French conflict shifted after a realignment of the combatants.
+The collapse of Anglo‑French negotiations in 1435 brought Burgundy into alliance with France, in turn prompting a French request for renewed Scottish involvement in the war and for the fulfilment of the promised marriage between Princess Margaret and the Dauphin.

-In the spring of 1436 Princess Margaret sailed to France, and in August Scotland entered the war, with James leading a large army to lay siege to the English enclave of Roxburgh Castle.
-The campaign was to prove pivotal, the Book of Pluscarden describes ' a detestable split and most unworthy difference arising from jealosy ' within the Scottish camp and the historian Michael Brown explains that a contemporary source has James appointing his young and inexperienced cousin, Robert Stewart of Atholl, as the constable of the host ahead of the experienced march wardens, the earls of Douglas and Angus.
-Brown explains that both earls possessed considerable local interests and that the effects of such a large army living off the land may have created resentment and hostility in the area.
-When the militant prelates of York and Durham, together with the Earl of Northumberland, took their forces into the marches to relieve the fortress, the Scots swiftly retreated—a chronicle written a year later said that the Scots 'had fled wretchedly and ignominiously' — but what is certain is that the effects and manner of the defeat, together with the loss of their expensive artillery, was a major reversal for James both in terms of foreign policy and internal authority.
+In the spring of 1436, Princess Margaret sailed to France, and in August Scotland entered the war with James leading a large army to lay siege to the English enclave of Roxburgh Castle.
+The campaign was to prove pivotal, the Book of Pluscarden describes "a detestable split and most unworthy difference arising from jealosy" within the Scottish camp and the historian Michael Brown explains that a contemporary source has James appointing his young and inexperienced cousin Robert Stewart of Atholl as the constable of the host, ahead of the experienced march wardens, the earls of Douglas and Angus.
+Brown explains that both earls possessed considerable local interests and that the effects of such a large army living off the land may have created considerable resentment and hostility in the area.
+When the militant prelates of York and Durham together with the Earl of Northumberland took their forces into the marches to relieve the fortress, the Scots swiftly retreated—a chronicle written a year later said that the Scots 'had fled wretchedly and ignominiously'—but what is certain is that the effects and the manner of the defeat and the loss of their expensive artillery was a major reversal for James both in terms of foreign policy and internal authority.